Why is constrained neural language generation particularly challenging?: Constrained NLG Evaluation

-\textit{\textbf{P, R, F1}} are used to measure the distance of the generated samples to the real data manifold \cite{lucic2018gans}.
-When precision is high, the generated samples are close to the data manifold, and when recall is high, the generator outputs samples that cover the manifold well.
-Metrics that aggregate precision and recall such as $F_\beta$, a generalization of the $F_1$ score, are used to quantify the relative importance of precision and recall \cite{sajjadi2018assessing}.
-Nevertheless, the data manifold of non-synthetic data is unknown and therefore impossible to compute in practice.
+\textit{\textbf{P, R, F1}} measure the distance of the generated samples to the real data manifold \citep{lucic2018gans}.
+When precision is high, the generated samples are close to the data manifold; when recall is high, the generator outputs samples that cover the manifold well.
+Metrics that aggregate precision and recall such as $F_\beta$, a generalization of the $F_1$ score, quantify the relative importance of precision and recall \citep{sajjadi2018assessing}.
+However, the non-synthetic data manifold is unknown and therefore impossible to compute in practice.

-\textit{\textbf{Content diversity}} measures how different the generated sentences are from each other, by either considering word choice, topic and meaning \cite{vijayakumar2016diverse}, \cite{gimpel2013systematic}, \cite{ippolito2018comparison}, or by looking at the level of sentence interestingness or unlikeliness \cite{hashimoto2019unifying}.
-Perplexity on a reference set, $n$-gram diversity \cite{li2016diversity} and Self-BLEU \cite{zhu2018texygen} are commonly used measures of the diversity of the generated samples.
-In addition, Backward-BLEU \cite{shi2018toward} evaluates test data using the generated samples as reference; the higher the score the more diverse the generator output.
-Lexical diversity \cite{bache2013text} calculates the ratio of unique tokens to the total number of generated tokens.
-Similarly, Distinct-$k$ or Dist-$k$ \cite{li2016diversity} measures the total number of unique $k$-grams normalized by the total number of generated $k$-gram tokens to avoid favoring long sentences.
+\textit{\textbf{Content diversity}} measures how different the generated sentences are from each other, by either considering word choice, topic and meaning \citep{vijayakumar2016diverse, gimpel2013systematic, ippolito2018comparison}, or by looking at the level of sentence interestingness or unlikeliness \citep{hashimoto2019unifying}.
+Perplexity on a reference set, $n$-gram diversity \citep{li2016diversity} and Self-BLEU \citep{zhu2018texygen} are commonly used measures of the diversity of the generated samples.
+In addition, Backward-BLEU \citep{shi2018toward} evaluates test data using the generated samples as reference; the higher the score the more diverse the generator output.
+Lexical diversity \citep{bache2013text} calculates the ratio of unique tokens to the total number of generated tokens.
+Similarly, Distinct-$k$ or Dist-$k$ \citep{li2016diversity} measures the total number of unique $k$-grams normalized by the total number of generated $k$-gram tokens to avoid favoring long sentences.
 Nevertheless, the Dist-$k$ metric ignores the fact that infrequent $k$-grams contribute more to diversity than frequent ones and assign same weight to all $k$-grams that appear at least once.
-Distinct-1 and Distinct-2 are used to measure the diversity of constrained conversational responses \cite{baheti2018generating}, \cite{zhang2018generating} and rhetoric constrained generated poems \cite{liu2019rhetorically}.
-Entropy based metrics such as Ent-$k$ \cite{zhang2018generating} reflect the frequency difference of $k$-grams and to analyze the information content of the generated responses in dialogue systems \cite{serban2017hierarchical}, \cite{mou2016sequence}.
+Distinct-1 and Distinct-2 are used to measure the diversity of constrained conversational responses \citep{baheti2018generating, zhang2018generating} and rhetoric constrained generated poems \citep{liu2019rhetorically}.
+Entropy based metrics such as Ent-$k$ \citep{zhang2018generating} reflect the frequency difference of $k$-grams and to analyze the information content of the generated responses in dialogue systems \citep{serban2017hierarchical, mou2016sequence}.